 - Joint Centres for Transformative Healthcare Innovation:The Joint Centres is a partnership between seven large community hospitals focused on collaboration and sharing to improve quality, safety and performance in health care.

 - Teaching Partnerships: MGH is recognized as an outstanding teaching organization committed to providing an exceptional educational experience to our learners.
 We are a major community partner of the University of Toronto educating the next generation of physicians, nurses and other healthcare professionals.

 - Kids Health Alliance: MGH's Emergency Department serves nearly 80,000 people per year, with one fifth of patients being children.
-We have partnered with SickKids for more than a decade to provide East Toronto children with the best and most current paediatric practices in emergency care closer to home.
+We have partnered with SickKids and now KHA for more than a decade to provide East Toronto children with the best and most current paediatric practices care closer to home.